-The rest of the dialog entries generally only apply to Rental Rate and Add-On rate types.
-However if this is any kind of merchandise or other item that may have more than one quantity other than periods or sites, make sure that Ask for other quantity is checked.
+Generally the filtering only applies to Rental Rate and Add-On rate types.
+However if this is a rate for any kind of merchandise or other item that may have more than one quantity other than periods or sites, make sure that Ask for other quantity is checked.
 That way a Qty entry field will appear when you select this rate.
+But you should not check this option for Rental Rates in most cases.